 The toe boxes were something that we gave intense scrutiny on these models.
 The flexibility of the toe boxes came into play extensively when traversing the hundreds of steps in the Elevating testing processes.
 We noticed that the Asics Gel-Kayano had a narrow but flexible toe box, compared to the Saucony Triumph toe box, which was even narrower and lacked the same level of flexibility the Asics option offered.

-Comparably, the New Balance 1080 had a far wider toe box, but it lacked the flexibility of both Nike models, which came in only slightly behind the Asics Gel-Kayano.
+Comparably, the New Balance 1080 had a far wider toe box, but it lacked the flexibility of other models, which came in only slightly behind the Asics Gel-Kayano.

 Arch Support